 We like to blog about technology and all things IoT / M2M related

-One of the first considerations when putting together an M2M / IoT system is what protocol to use between the remote device or asset (the client) and the server.
+One of the first considerations when putting together an M2M / IoT system is what protocol to use between the remote device or asset (the client) and the central server (e.g. the cloud server).
 This article discusses the factors to consider when choosing a protocol and looks at some of the more popular ones used when connecting remote devices to a server.

 Monitoring the performance of mission-critical IT systems is important.
 Being able to spot bottlenecks and potential scalability problems before they start to affect users is extremely valuable to system operators.